Adityam582/Adityam582.github.io/_pages/about.md

 In my free time, I let myself wander a lot, mostly inside the world of books, or on a walk in nature.

-I can describe myself as a inquisitive communicator, incomplete explorer, lifelong student and life architect by reducing entropy.
 <!-- By no means, I'm perfect and try to be less-erroneous.
 I enjoy solving problems and save time using technology, reducing entropy, and then serially over-thinking.  -->

 <!-- My main tools are the Vim text editor, OpenBSD operating system, PostgreSQL database, Ruby language, and Firefox browser.  -->